SubParSuperCar/rbx-destructor/README.md

 `Destructor.Destruct` uses a **function pool map** (a dictionary of destructors indexed by type name) instead of a traditional `if-elseif` chain, resulting in more consistent compute times across supported types.

-You can also schedule callbacks to execute during destruction by calling `Add` with a function and its arguments.
+You can schedule callbacks to execute during destruction by calling `Destructor.Add` with a function and its arguments.

-Additionally, the class **destructs Tweens** by calling `Cancel` before `Destroy`.
+The class **destructs Tweens** by calling `Tween.Cancel` before `Instance.Destroy`.

 ---